+- Notifying parents/guardians.

+- · Disciplinary conference.

+- Withholding of privileges.

+- Temporary removal from the classroom.

+- · Return of property or restitution for lost, stolen or damaged property.

+- In-school suspension.

+- After-School Detention

-- · Notifying parents/guardians. - · Disciplinary conference. - · Withholding of privileges. - · Temporary removal from the classroom. - · Return of property or restitution for lost, stolen or damaged property. - · In-school suspension. - · After-school study or Saturday study provided the student's parent/guardian has been notified.
-(If transportation arrangements cannot be made in advance, an alternative disciplinary measure will be assigned to the student.) - · Community service. - Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules. - · Suspension of bus riding privileges. - Suspension from school and all school activities for up to 10 days.
-A suspended student is prohibited from being on school grounds. - Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
-An expelled student is prohibited from being on school grounds. - Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law. - Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.
+- · Community service.

+- Seizure of contraband; confiscation and temporary retention of the personal property that was used to violate school rules.

+- Suspension of bus riding privileges.

+- Suspension from school and all school activities for up to 10 days.
+A suspended student is prohibited from being on school grounds.

+- Expulsion from school and all school activities for a definite time period not to exceed 2 calendar years.
+An expelled student is prohibited from being on school grounds.

+- Transfer to an alternative program if the student is expelled or otherwise qualifies for transfer under State law.

+- Notifying juvenile authorities or other law enforcement whenever the conduct involves criminal activity, such as, illegal drugs (controlled substances), "look-alikes," alcohol or weapons or in other circumstances as authorized by the reciprocal reporting agreement between the District and local law enforcement agencies.